danieldreke/software-solutions/docs/firefox/add-search-shortcuts-to-firefox.md

-# Show Add Button to Add Search Shortcuts To Firefox
+# Add Search Shortcuts To Firefox

 1. Open `about:config` in Firefox
 1. Click <kbd>Accept the Risk and Continue</kbd>